-|Official Title:||A Pilot Study of Sorafenib in Patients With Acute Myeloid Leukemia as Peri-Transplant Remission Maintenance|
+|Official Title:||A Pilot Study of Sorafenib in Patients With Acute Myeloid Leukemia as Peri-transplant Remission Maintenance|

-- Toxicity [ Time Frame: Up to 2 years ] [ Designated as safety issue: Yes ]All toxicities by type and grade will be reported with exact binomial proportions and 95% confidence intervals.
+- Proportion of patients removed from the study in each cohort due to toxicity [ Time Frame: Up to 24 months ]Will be reported with exact binomial proportions and 95% confidence intervals.
+All toxicities by type and grade will be reported.
 The proportion of patients with graft failure in each cohort will also be reported with exact binomial proportions and 95% confidence intervals.

 - Cumulative incidence of NRM and relapse [ Time Frame: Up to 2 years ]Estimated by competing risks analysis using Grey's method.

 - DFS [ Time Frame: Up to 2 years ]Standard life table methods with Kaplan-Meier (KM) plots will be used to analyze DFS.
 Reported with 90% confidence intervals overall and by cohort.

 - OS [ Time Frame: Up to 2 years ]Standard life table methods with KM plots will be used to analyze OS.
 Reported with 90% confidence intervals overall and by cohort.

-|Study Start Date:||January 2012|
+|Actual Study Start Date:||January 13, 2012|

-|Estimated Primary Completion Date:||December 2015 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||December 31, 2018 (Final data collection date for primary outcome measure)|

 Experimental: Treatment (sorafenib tosylate and transplant)

-Patients receive sorafenib tosylate PO BID beginning at least 30 days after completion of induction therapy and continuing until 4 days prior to BMT preparative regimen.
-At time of engraftment but no later than 120 days after BMT, patients receive sorafenib tosylate PO BID continuously for up to 2 years in the absence of disease progression or unacceptable toxicity.
+Patients receive sorafenib tosylate PO BID beginning at least 30 days after completion of induction therapy and/or transplant and no more than 120 days after transplant continuing for up to 2 years after transplant in the absence of disease progression or unacceptable toxicity.

 I. Determine the toxicity and safety of incorporation of sorafenib tosylate (sorafenib) into the pre- or post-transplant maintenance setting for three types of transplants.